Contributing Code with Pull Requests

 In the main view, GitHub Desktop shows all your uncommitted changes in a list.
 You can click on each item to see the specific changes in the right pane.
 Previous commits are shown under the “History” tab.

-Use GitHub Desktop to “commit” (in your working copy) the changes you want to keep.
-A commit not only stores your changes but also acts like a bookmark for the point in time when the changes were committed.
-Each “commit message” summarizes why the changes were made.
+Use GitHub Desktop to “commit” the changes you want to keep (to your working copy).
+A commit stores your changes and provides a “bookmark” (Commit ID) for the point in time when the changes were committed.
+The “commit message” summarizes why the changes were made.

 Tick the checkboxes on all the files that you want to commit.
 (Note that you can also “cherry-pick” selected changes by clicking in the margin of the second pane.)